jdittrich/userNeedResearchBook/text/dataAnalysis.md

 does not express an actual insight yet, and data, for which you did not find a good place.
 This data might now be helpful to create new themes or can add to some themes.

-Take a critical look at the themes in relation to the data they encompass: Is there a fit or did you fall prey to wishful thinking?
+Take a look at the themes in relation to the data they encompass: Is there a fit or did you fall prey to wishful thinking?
 Possibly, there is actually only a weak match between the stated theme and the data.
 In this case, revise your structure.